MattPahuta/product-list-with-cart/README.md

           ...
 ```

-For a while now, I start thinking about Accessibility in my projects at a very early stage.
-That starts with the basics like proper semantic HTML use on through implementing ARIA attributes where necessary and accounting for thinks like user prefers no motion...
-Later, I enjoy finding new ways to make what I'm building more inclusive and easy to use.
-Simplicity and usability are patterns I will continue to hang my hat on.
-For this small project, the simple addition of an announcement feature for screen readers seemed obvious and appropriate.
-I used a very small custom hook to facilitate the announcements with a setTimeout feature to prevent duplicates...
-Testing with NVDA on my Windows machine worked out well.
+I make a point of considering and planning accessibility features in my projects at an early stage, starting with the fundamentals like proper semantic HTML, and implementing ARIA attributes where necessary.
+For this app, the addition of an announcement feature seemed like a worthwhile quality-of-life feature.

 ```js
 export default function useCartAnnouncements() {